Bashundhara Group: Legal issues

 In October 2007, Ahmed Akbar Sobhan, his wife Afroza Begum, and their four sons were sentenced to eight years in prison on charges of tax evasion.
 During the 2006–08 political crisis in Bangladesh, while in London with his family, Sobhan handed over the power of attorney for Bashundhara Group to a nine-member committee.
-Under this committee’s management, the company paid over Tk 220 crore to the government as compensation for previously evaded taxes.
-This decision was made against Sobhan’s wishes, prompting him to later revoke the power of attorney for four members of the committee.
+Under this committee's management, the company paid over Tk 220 crore to the government as compensation for previously evaded taxes.
+This decision was made against Sobhan's wishes, prompting him to later revoke the power of attorney for four members of the committee.

 Sobhan and his family also faced allegations of amassing approximately Tk 107 crore beyond their known sources of income, illegally acquiring Tk 606.66 crore, and concealing wealth worth Tk 14.17 crore.
 The charge sheet noted that around Tk 500 crore was regularized under the government's money whitening scheme.

 In 2025, A Dhaka court ordered the freezing of shares and bank accounelonging to Bashundhara Group Chairman Ahmed Akbar Sobhan and his family members, following a petition by the Anti-Corruption Commission (ACC).
-The court directive froze shares worth around Tk 14.59 billion across 22 listed companies, as well as Tk 198 million and USD 10,538 that remained in 70 bank accounts.
-These accounts, held under the names of Sobhan, his four sons—Sayem, Sadat, Sanvir, and Safwan Sobhan—and their wives, had previously received total deposits of Tk 20.75 billion and USD 192,034, which were largely withdrawn.
+The court directive froze shares worth around Tk 14.59 billion across 22 listed companies, as well as Tk 198 million and US$10,538 that remained in 70 bank accounts.
+These accounts, held under the names of Sobhan, his four sons—Sayem, Sadat, Sanvir, and Safwan Sobhan—and their wives, had previously received total deposits of Tk 20.75 billion and US$192,034, which were largely withdrawn.
 The ACC was investigating allegations of wealth accumulation beyond known sources and suspected money laundering, both domestically and abroad.
 The freezing order was issued under the Money Laundering Prevention Act, 2012.

 On 16 May 2025, a Chattogram court sent a Bashundhara Group official, Mohammad Foyez, to jail in a case involving an alleged attempt to evade over Tk 50 crore in port storage charges by submitting a forged letter from the Ministry of Shipping.
 According to the case statement, 109 containers (equivalent to 214 TEUs) imported by Bashundhara Multi Steel Company Limited were awaiting release at Chattogram Port, and Foyez, along with unidentified accomplices, tried to fraudulently secure a 60% waiver on charges payable to the Chattogram Port Authority (CPA).
 He allegedly used a mobile number registered to Enamul Karim, Director (Transport), and sent the fake letter with a forged signature of ministry official Nazrul Islam Azad.
 The Ministry later confirmed that no such letter had been issued.
 The court ordered police to produce Foyez again on 19 June 2025.